madhaviith/effect-of-autogenic-Ia-excitatroy-feedback-on-the-ankle/ia_excitatory/README.md

 NEURON software can be installed from the link here: https://www.neuron.yale.edu/neuron/download However the codes were tested on NEURON version 7.6.
 And it is prefferable to install NEURON 7.6 which can be found here: https://neuron.yale.edu/ftp/neuron/versions/v7.6/

-Once the required version is downloaded follow the installation instructions to **setup InterViews** and **setup NEURON with python** here: https://neuron.yale.edu/neuron/download/compile_linux.
-Also check if **python_path** is properly provided and is bound with NEURON as per the instructions provided in the link.
+Once the required version is downloaded, follow the installation instructions to **setup InterViews** and **setup NEURON with python** here: https://neuron.yale.edu/neuron/download/compile_linux.
+Also check if **python_path** is properly provided and is bound with NEURON as per the instructions provided in the same link.